 Veneered panels used in furniture or panelling in the same area may be matched to each other.

 The natural growth patterns of the tree will cause the figure on the sequential panels to ascend, descend, or show a "grain progression" as the eye moves from panel to panel.
 The two common methods are:

-1. Panels Originating from Same or Similar Log
+1. Panels originating from the same or similar log